 No more hurrying-in the cleaners to do it – although saying that, still contact us to see if we can help.

-Therefore, here are 10 extra cleaning jobs around your home that can be on your do-do list with time to kill:
+Therefore, here are 10 extra cleaning jobs around your home that we've identified as easy cleaners that can be on your do-do list with time to kill:

 1. Kitchens and Bathrooms